Builder Of Homes, Rebuilder Of Lives

-In addition to building the Hope Center in 1993, Don undertook a number of other charitable construction projects, all built at cost, including Virginia Place, the Chrysalis House apartments, Shepherd’s House, and the Hope Center’s dining facility and supportive housing for homeless people suffering from mental illnesses.
+In addition to building the Hope Center in 1993, Don undertook a number of other charitable construction projects, all built at cost, including Virginia Place, the Chrysalis House apartments, Shepherd’s House, and the Hope Center’s dining facility and supportive housing for homeless people experiencing mental illnesses.

 Don and Mira served for years on the Kentucky Housing Corp., which Don chaired.
 A member of the Kentucky General Assembly in the 1960s, Don Ball also served as co-chair of the Recovery Kentucky Task Force which helped establish a network of residential recovery centers across the Commonwealth that came to be known as Recovery Kentucky.
 The centers, which eventually grew to 18 in number, were modeled on the Hope Center the Balls founded in 1993.

 “In public service, business, and philanthropy,” said U.S. Senate Majority Leader Mitch McConnell, “Don and his wife Mira touched countless lives with their kindness and generosity.
 His talents were only matched by his passion for serving those in need.”